AsquaredWsquared/eleos-dev-env/README.md

 # eleos-dev-env

-Welcome to the Scottish Tech Army Odoo Development environment installation guide using Docker.
+Welcome to the Scottish Tech Army Odoo Development Environment Installation Guide using Docker.

 Odoo is an open source Enterprise Resource Planning (ERP) system written in Python which relies on a PostgreSQL backend to store data.